$3500 per person

-Embark on a once-in-a-lifetime activity when you take a sunset camel ride to the camp for 1.5 hours.
-Enjoy the beautiful reddish colors of twilight of Erg Chebbi.
-Walk in the footsteps of the Berber and live through a magical experience.
+Embark on a once-in-a-lifetime activity when you take a 1.5-hour sunset camel ride to the camp.
+Enjoy the beautiful reddish colors of Erg Chebbi's twilight.
+Walk in the footsteps of the Berbers and live through a magical experience.

 FREE TIME FOR REST OR OPTIONAL ACTIVITIES

 Upon arrival, you will have time to rest or take part in one of the activities: